steforster/bms1-binary-message-stream-format/Example Interface Specification.md

 * 2001...2999: Logging interface
 * 3001...3999: DriveConfiguration interface

-## Message type IDs
+### Message type IDs
+The 'Hobbit - Gollum' interface supports the following message types:
 * 1: Idle
 * 2: Identification

-## Inner block type IDs
+### Inner block type IDs
+The messages of the 'Hobbit - Gollum' interface contain the following block types:
 * 100: VersionBase
-** 101: VersionDotNet
+  * 101: VersionDotNet
-** 102: VersionPLC
+  * 102: VersionPLC

-## Basic data types
+### Basic data types
-Not all datatypes of the BMS1 specification are supported by the PLC.
+Not all datatypes of the BMS1 specification are supported by the PLC 'Hobbit'.
 The recommended datatypes are:
 	Bool, Byte, Int16, Int32, Char[]

 Due to restrictions on the 'Hobbit' PLC, strings are transferred as UTF8 encoded byte arrays.
-The definition Char[20] means that the PLC will limit the string to 20 bytes.
+The definition Char[20] means that the PLC will limit the string to 20 bytes when reading the message.

 Message definition
 ------------------

-## Message type 1: Idle
+### Message type 1: Idle
 This is an empty message without any data member.
 The client sends it, when it has not sent another message for 3 seconds.
 When a service receives an idle message, it replys an idle message too.

-## Message type 2: Identification
+### Message type 2: Identification
-When a service receives an identification message from client, it replys the same message type with the service identification.
+When a service receives an identification message from a client, it replys the same message type with the service identification.
-{

 	ApplicationName: Char[30];
 	InterfaceVersion: Int16;
 	ApplicationVersion: Block 'VersionBase';
 		Here we demonstrate how to define inherited block types in messages:
 		Block 'VersionBase' may be either a 'VersionDotNet' or a 'VersionPLC' block.
-}

-### Block type 100: VersionBase
+#### Block type 100: VersionBase
 VersionBase contains no members, it is the base of type VersionDotNet and VersionPLC.

-### Block type 101: VersionDotNet : VersionBase
+#### Block type 101: VersionDotNet : VersionBase
-{
 	Major: Int16;
 	Minor: Int16;
 	Revision: Int16;
 	Build: Int16;
-}

-### Block type 102: VersionPLC : VersionBase
+#### Block type 102: VersionPLC : VersionBase
-{
 	Version: Char[30];

 	**Version 2**
 	CpuType: Enum CpuType;
 		Here we demonstrate how to define an extended message member in version 2 of the message.
 		Starting with version 2, the VersionPLC-block includes the CpuType enumeration.
 	    The added member will simply be skipped by an old receiver.
-}

 Enumeration definition
 ----------------------

 ### Enum CpuType
-{
 	Unknown = 0,
 	IntelAtom = 1,
 	ArmCortexA5 = 2,
 	ArmCortexA9 = 3
-}